jg-rp/python-jsonpath-rfc9535/README.md

 Apply JSONPath expression _query_ to _value_. _value_ should arbitrary, possible nested, Python dictionaries, lists, strings, integers, floats, Booleans or `None`, as you would get from [`json.load()`](https://docs.python.org/3/library/json.html#json.load).

-A list of `JSONPathNode` instances is returned, one node for each value matched by _path_.
+A list of `JSONPathNode` instances is returned, one node for each value matched by _query_.
 The returned list will be empty if there were no matches.

 Each `JSONPathNode` has: